MarcSaenz/NotepadSharp/README.md

-Notepad# (current version 1.3.2)
+Notepad# (current version 1.3.3)
 --------

-This plugin implements all the features I wanted to see in Notepad++ for years.
+This plugin implements all the features I wanted to see in Notepad++ for years, plus some more.

 Implemented so far: